Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 19. While playing Elena's doppelganger Katherine, Nina Dobrev actually wore a curly wig to get the devilish diva's style.

 20. Paul Wesley fully believes in the supernatural.
 He once told Girlfriend Magazine, "When I was a kid my family was staying in a rental in Rhode Island in Cape Cod.
-I woke up and saw a woman standing with her arms crossed, starring out the window.
+I woke up and saw a woman standing with her arms crossed, staring out the window.
 I realized she wasn’t with our group, so I called out to her and she turned to me and faded.
 I was confused and I didn’t realize it was a ghost until later, but by that point I was scared.”

 21. Klaus Mikaelson was supposed to be killed off after one season, but Joseph Morgan loved the role so much he asked the producers for another season.
 He was ultimately given his own spin-off series, The Originals.

-22. Daniel Gillies (Elijah) and Arielle Kebbel (Lexi) guest starred on fellow vampire show True Blood together in 2010.
+22. Daniel Gillies (Elijah) and Arielle Kebbel (Lexi) guest-starred on fellow vampire show True Blood together in 2010.

 23. Nina Dobrev initially auditioned for the part of Elena while battling the flu, and executive producer Kevin Williamson described it as "the worst audition ever" and "didn't even look at her a second time."
 Dobrev returned to Canada and submitted another videotape audition, which nabbed her the role.

-24. Ian Somerhalder (Damon) auditioned for the part of Christian Grey in Fifty Shades of Grey, but didn't get the part.
+24. Ian Somerhalder (Damon) auditioned for the part of Christian Grey in Fifty Shades of Grey but didn't get the part.
 In episode 1 of Season 8, Damon is seen reading the book.

 25. Joseph Morgan (Klaus) met actress Persia White on the set of The Vampire Diaries.
 White portrayed Bonnie's mother Abby Bennett.